rnanosaur/rnanosaur.github.io/_pages/architecture.md

 ## Monocular camera

-If you are building a nanosaur with a monocular camera, such a raspberry Pi camera or a fisheye camera, the architecture and all **ROS2** node are like the image below.
+If you are building a nanosaur with a monocular camera, such a raspberry Pi camera or a fisheye camera, the architecture and all **ROS 2** node are like the image below.

 {% include figure image_path="/assets/images/about/architecture/nanosaur-argus.architecture.drawio.png" alt="nanosaur architecture Argus camera" %}